The Ultimate Guide to Google Performance Max Campaigns [2025]

 Campaign structure

-The structure of your PMax campaign important.
-Performance Max allows you to create multiple asset groups (up to 100) per campaign, which is what differentiates this campaign type from Smart Shopping.
+The structure of your PMax campaign is important.
+Performance Max allows you to create multiple asset groups (up to 100) per campaign.
 Building out multiple asset groups is a great way to optimize your Performance Max campaign.

 performance_max_asset_groups